MEET OUR STAFF

 Dedicated to educational ministries, Pam’s passion brings together more than 25 years of experience in the arts with her study of art in worship and Christian Education as a means to foster spiritual and creative expression in communities of faith.
 She earned her Masters in Religious Education in 2010 from Andover-Newton Theological School and continues who graduate work as a Hancock Fellow at ANTS towards a Masters of Divinity.
 A long time member of the Congregational Church of Harvard, MA, (UCC) Pam served as the Director of Christian Education at the Congregational Church of Harvard for three years and served as the Interim Director of Creative Worship and Arts as well as Ministerial Intern at First Church in Cambridge, MA, Congregational (UCC).
 Pam has also focused on community-building in the town of Harvard as Co-Founder of For Art’s Sake – Harvard, a non-profit community association celebrating artistic expression in the schools and the community through exhibitions, workshops, and performances.
 Pam, her husband Ken, and grown daughters, Sarah and Maggie, have lived in Harvard, MA’s Still River village for more than 19 years.
 Pam’s office hours are Sunday, Tuesday & Thursday from 9am-3pm.

 Outside of Hancock, Alex has an unhealthy obsession with soccer, particularly Everton Football Club in Liverpool, England.
-He loves talking with friends over a strong cup of coffee or a beer (especially with our Theology on Tap group) and frequently annoys his roommates by playing his blue Fender Stratocaster.
+He loves talking with friends over a strong cup of coffee or a beer (especially with our Theology on Tap group) and frequently annoys his roommate by playing his blue Fender Stratocaster.
+Alex is a licensed minister in the United Church of Christ (UCC) and a native of Pembroke, Massachusetts.
+He holds a Bachelor’s Degree in Political Science from Catawba College, a UCC affiliated college in Salisbury, North Carolina, and a Master of Divinity from Andover Newton Theological School.

 Becca Lockwood, Seminarian